 CBD oils and edibles take up much of the spotlight in the world of CBD products.
 However, a new star is beginning to rise: CBD drinks.
 Everything seems to be available with a CBD infusion, whether it’s water, a refreshing lemonade or a fancy mocktail.
 While the idea seems novel, it has actually been around for centuries.
 The humble hemp tea has long been enjoyed across many cultures and has also been considered a remedy for various ailments, including stress, restlessness and insomnia.
 But what is CBD tea and how is it prepared?
 Here’s what you need to know.

-Hemp tea is more like a herbal infusion and doesn’t contain any components from the tea plant.
-Just like mint or chamomile tea, dry, shredded or milled parts of the plant are steeped in hot water to extract flavors, color and beneficial components for a delicious hot cup of goodness.
+Classic tea is a drink brewed from tea leaves originating from Asia.
+Both green and black tea come from the same plant, and the treatment of the tea leaves after harvesting influences the effects and flavour of the drink.
+Hemp tea, on the other hand, is a herbal infusion that doesn’t contain any components from the tea plant.
+Instead, like mint or chamomile tea, dry, shredded or milled parts of the plant are steeped in hot water.
+This extracts flavours, colour and beneficial components for a hot, delicious cup of goodness.

 Hemp tea has a greenish colour and herbal aroma caused by the terpenes that naturally occur in the plant.
 It is essential to point out that there are different types of hemp teas.
 Some are produced from the seedless flowers of the plant, which are higher in cannabinoids and terpenes.
 Others are made from leaves with a similar but milder taste and fewer cannabinoids.
 There are also blends of the two, with some including other herbs or dried fruits to yield a unique aroma and effect.
 Make sure to always read the ingredient list to know what you’re buying!